 After returning to class after 'time out' if the behaviour does not improve the student is to be sent to the Stage AP.
-Class teacher is to document on Sentral and communicate concerns with the AP and then decide on the best approach.
+Class teacher is to fill out a referral form and send to the AP as soon as possible detailing behaviour and action taken.